Best Grain-Free Dog Kibble in Canada (2026 Data-Driven Review)

 Even the best grain-free dog kibble benefits from thoughtful supplementation.

-• Lightly soaking kibble with water or bone broth improves hydration and digestion.
+- Lightly soaking kibble with water or bone broth improves hydration and digestion.
+It may also help your pet’s kidneys long-term.

-• Probiotics or fermented goat milk can further enhance gut health, while rotating protein sources reduces the risk of sensitivities over time.
+- Probiotics or fermented goat milk can further enhance gut health, while rotating protein sources reduces the risk of food sensitivities over time.

 These practices help mitigate the inherent limitations of dry food while preserving its convenience.